eternal-flame-AD/pow-buster/README.md

 - **"Protected" server**: 60-80 RPS sustained with 5+ second response times
 - **"Unprotected" server**: 150 RPS maximum before collapse, with no significantly higher response time.

-The fact that our optimized CPU solver can generate **250 RPS** of valid solutions (i.e. ~1.2 Ghashes/s) while their server can only handle **650 RPS** of any requests (effectively one single hash per request) demonstrates that the protection margin is minimal - less than 3x between "protected" then the "captcha" itself is completely overwhelmed, for a single commodity CPU.
+The fact that our optimized CPU solver can generate **250 RPS** of valid solutions (i.e. ~1.2 Ghashes/s) while our own hosted server can only handle **650 RPS** of any requests (effectively one single hash per request) demonstrates that the protection margin is minimal - less than 3x between "protected" then the "captcha" itself is completely overwhelmed, for a single commodity CPU.

 ## Future Work (i.e. Okay, so what would be a good PoW then?)